gh-cli-for-education/gh-education/docs/src/practicas/promise-readfile.md

   .catch(error => console.log('Error:\n'+error));
 ```

-To test your solution run
+Once you have written your solution you can test it with

 ```
 ➜  readfilepromise-solution git:(master) ✗ npm test